 Getting a deposit

-New tenants who are unable to afford an upfront cash deposit can now make use of the Council’s Deposit Assistance Scheme to help secure a new home.
+Tenants who are unable to afford an upfront cash deposit can now apply to the Council’s Deposit Assistance Scheme to help secure a new home in the private rental sector.

 What is the Deposit Assistance Scheme?

-The Deposit Assistance Scheme allows us to provide a non-cash deposit (or a bond guarantee) to a landlord or agent in place of the usual cash deposit.
+The Deposit Assistance Scheme allows us to provide a non-cash deposit (known as a bond guarantee) to a landlord or agent in place of the usual cash deposit.

-In addition to providing bonds, we also offer a tailored advice service for new tenants, completing affordability checks and providing help and support to enable tenants to set up and maintain their new tenancy.
+A tailored advice service is also available to applicants, to include affordability checks and help and support to enable prospective tenants to set up and maintain their new tenancy.

 Who can apply?